The post “Facebook Page or Website – Which is More Powerful?” originally appeared on the blog on March 23, 2017 and has been updated.

 Definitely not.
 The two should go hand in hand and work together to help you meet your goals, but you should certainly be using your Facebook presence to drive traffic to your website.
 The best marketing strategies marry the two to achieve optimum results.

-If you prefer visuals, I found another awesome infographic answering the Facebook page or website question.
-So keep your social media and website working together, and keep swimming along!
+So keep your social media and website working together, don’t rely only on Facebook for marketing, and keep swimming along!